Selective Address Mobility

 net.ipv4.ip_forward=1through the normal sysctl controller.

-For provider-secondary-ip, the provider fabric owns address capture. routerd
+For provider-secondary-ip in BGP mode, the provider fabric owns address

-the cloud provider secondary IP is only the provider-fabric ingress owner, and
+provider secondary IP is only the provider-fabric ingress owner, and the Linux

-the Linux FIB must forward the packet through the selected overlay path instead
+FIB forwards the packet through the selected overlay path instead of treating it

-of treating it as a local destination.
-On Linux routerd removes that specific
+as a local destination.
+On Linux routerd removes that specific address from

-for provider ingress when needed, and per-interface forwarding state; the
+when needed, and per-interface forwarding state; the overlay /32 delivery

 Status reports this as captureOSAddressAbsence. enforced: true means